Edit this wiki page Follow

 Snake-Eyes Origin

-As is revealed by flashback, Scarlett’s first assignment with the team is to act as a hand-to-hand combat instructor, and it was here that she met Snake-Eyes for the first time.
-Scarlett was impressed by his abilities, his honour, and his moral code, and because of this, they eventually became close friends.
+As is revealed in a flashback, Scarlett’s first assignment with the team is to act as a hand-to-hand combat instructor, and it was here that she met Snake-Eyes for the first time.
+Scarlett was impressed by his abilities, his honor, and his moral code, and because of this, they eventually became close friends.
 Snake-Eyes' disfigurement is tragically directly due to her.
 On a mission in the Middle East, a small contingent of Joes comprised of Scarlett, Snake Eyes, Rock’n Roll and Grunt were supposed to save George Strawhacker after he had been captured by Cobra.
-A helicopter malfunction resulted in the need to perform a crash landing on the aircraft.
-Rock’n Roll and Grunt were able to save themselves, but Scarlett was trapped inside.
-Snake Eyes remained with her, and suffered his disfigurement due to a window which exploded in his face.
-Scarlett would go to recover from her injuries completely and Snake Eyes harbored no feelings of regret for having saved his friend.
-This resulted in the two becoming even closer than they had been previously.

 The Snake-Eyes Trilogy

 Snake-Eyes attempts to have facial reconstruction surgery to repair his facial scars.
 The Baroness, who was under the impression that Snake-Eyes had killed her brother, takes a team of Cobras and storms the hospital where he is staying.
 Scarlett, who is by Snake-Eye's beside during the surgery, attempts to protect him but is shot in the head by the Baroness at point blank range.
-Scarlett would lapse into a coma, and her sister Siobhan agreed to take her off of life support after she was declared brain dead.
-Scarlett recovers though despite bad odds and is eventually reunited with Snake-Eyes.

 Snake-Eyes and the Ninja Force

 In a story arc starting in issue #135, she confronts Snake-Eyes and she leaves the team.
 Unknown to most others this was simply a ruse in order that she could infiltrate Cobra.
 The undercover assignment was partially so that she could help to hunt down Baroness and Destro.
 Snake Eyes keeps up the ruse (which he is now aware of) by actually attacking Scarlett and piercing her with his sword.
-Such is his skill though that he was able to make a superficial wound appear grievous and Scarlett escaped mostly unharmed.
-Another Cobra assassin though figured out that she must be a double agent as Snake Eyes would never have missed a kill under similar circumstances.

 IDW

-Like most characters in the G.I.
-Joe universe, Scarlett possesses no special super abilities.
-She is however in peak physical condition and has extensive training on a variety of weapons to the level of mastery.
 In addition she is a highly skilled hand-to-hand combatant.
 She is also skilled in other aspects of military operations, including tactics and intelligence gathering.
 Due to her time with the team she has also learned a wide variety of other skills, including jet fighter combat.

 Other Versions